-If performance is below the minimum threshold level, the payout goes to zero.
-In addition to these opportunities, the Enhanced Bonus feature may add up to 50% to the calculated NCEIP or AIAP award depending on the level of consolidated net income performance above target.
+If executive performance is below the minimum threshold level, there is no payout for that executive.
+In addition to the base EIP award opportunities, the Enhanced Bonus feature may add up to 50% to the calculated EIP award depending on the level of consolidated net income performance above target.
 The maximum award opportunity under all plans combined is 200% of target for each executive including the CEO.
-Actual awards paid for 2019 performance are included in the Summary Compensation Table on page 34 under the column Non-Equity Incentive Plan Compensation.
-Award opportunities for each Named Officer under the combined plans for 2019 at threshold, target and maximum are included in the Grants of Plan-Based Awards table on page 35 under the columns Estimated Possible Payouts Under Non-Equity Incentive Plan Awards.
+Actual awards paid for 2021 performance are included in the Summary Compensation Table on page 37 under the column Non-Equity Incentive Plan Compensation.
+Award opportunities for each Named Officer under the combined plans for 2021 at threshold, target and maximum are included in the Grants of Plan-Based Awards table on page 39 under the columns Estimated Possible Payouts Under Non-Equity Incentive Plan Awards.